Royce-Coolidge/tournament-app/README.md

 I then had my Minimum Viable Product completed.

-From there i added mult-round functionality by adding onClick event listeners to the player names which would puch them back on to the (empty) players array in state.
-The 'Submit Winners' button would then push this player array on to the round array with a new matchId, creating an array of arrays.
+From there i added multi-round functionality by adding onClick event listeners to the player names which would pucsh them back on to the (empty) players array in state.
+The 'Submit Winners' button would then push this player array on to the round array with a new matchId, creating an array of arrays(round[0], round[1] etc].